-A less common breed, the black Russian terrier, also has a genetic predisposition to forming uric acid stones.
-So does the Parson Russell terrier.
+A less common breed, the black Russian terrier, also has a genetic predisposition to forming uric acid stones, and so does the Parson Russell terrier.
 Male Dalmatians are far more likely to suffer from uric acid bladder stones than females.

 Purines are found in meat, especially organ meats.
-Other meats generally high in purines include duck, venison, sardines and mackerel.
-While most vegetables are relatively low in purines, there are exceptions that should not be fed to vulnerable dogs.
+Other meats that are generally high in purines include duck, venison, sardines, and mackerel.
+While most vegetables and legumes are relatively low in purines, there are exceptions that should not be fed to vulnerable dogs.
 These include:

 - Kidney beans